Author Info

 Defining the Node

-For outbound HTTP integrations, a node is used to define the existence of the external system.
+For outbound HTTP integrations, a node defines the existence of the external system.
 Think of this node as a placeholder for the external system.
 Each unique external system should have their own node representing that system.
 Do NOT share nodes.

-There are two places where you can define the URLs and any authentication tokens for the external system.
+Two places exist where you can define the URLs and any authentication tokens for the external system.

 • Node level